helmecke/epubedit.nvim/README.md

 ### Spine Editor

 Run `:EpubEditSpine` to open a special buffer displaying the EPUB's reading order (spine).
 Each line shows the `href` of a content document in the order readers will encounter them.
 Reorder lines by cutting and pasting (dd/p), moving blocks with visual mode, or any other Neovim editing commands.
 Save with `:w` or `<C-s>` to write the new order back to the `content.opf` file.
 Press `q` to close the editor without saving.

+### Preview Mode

+Run `:EpubEditPreview` while editing an XHTML or HTML file to open it in your default web browser.
+The plugin automatically starts a local HTTP server (using Python's `http.server`) serving from the OPF directory on an automatically-selected available port.
+The server runs in the background and is automatically stopped when you close the EPUB session.
+URLs are mapped relative to the OPF directory, ensuring that internal links and resources (CSS, images, etc.) load correctly in the browser.

 ### Health Check